-Q: How long does it take to make a replacement push to start key for 2013 Mazda 3?
-I lost my original, have no spare and need a duplicate “push to start” car key made.
+Q: How long does it take to make a replacement push to start key for a 2013 Mazda 3?
+I lost my original, have no spare, and need a duplicate “push to start” car key made.
 Do you offer automotive locksmith services for Mazda cars?

 In addition, when codes are available, this process is even faster.

 We offer complete automotive locksmith services for all Mazda models including Emergency lockout service, car keys replacement, ignition repair and more.